Xubu6/EconomicMobilityWebsite/README.md

       -- main.js --> base react components
       -- components --> folder for all react subcomponents config --> folder holding a file with some configuration variables

+Commands

+// file copy to the ec2
+scp -i "aws/zillow_project_key.pem" "homes.json" ec2-user@ec2-18-189-215-44.us-east-2.compute.amazonaws.com:/home/ec2-user/homes.json

+// ssh into ec2
+ssh -i "zillow_project_key.pem" ec2-user@ec2-18-189-215-44.us-east-2.compute.amazonaws.com

+// [from the ec2 instance] go into the mongo shell mongo --ssl --host zillow-docdb-cluster.cluster-cuusjgphml3x.us-east-2.docdb.amazonaws.com:27017 --sslCAFile rds-combined-ca-bundle.pem --username ZillowProjUser --password ZillowProjPass

+// run the website (must run both the commands, in this order.. webpack updates the react components) npx webpack npm start

+In order to route data securely from external ports to the ports this runs on, I used nginx.
+They have good documentation, if you need additional help let me know